 - Cashews are admittedly pricey, but this is no time to skimp.
 Use quality cashews for the best end result.
 I LOVE the ones at Costco but you can use your favorite brand.

 - You can use milk chocolate chips or semi sweet chocolate chips for the melted chocolate drizzle.

 - Vegetable shortening will thin the chocolate and comes with the bonus of remaining stable at room temperature.
 If you have an aversion to using it, you could replace it with coconut oil.

 - After the clusters have set-up, melt the chocolate chips together with the vegetable shortening in a double boiler until completely smooth.
 If you don’t have a double boiler, a small saucepan with simmering water, topped with a heat proof bowl will work perfectly.
 It’s important to not let the water boil or touch the bottom of the bowl.

 - Sprinkle the sea salt on top while the chocolate is still wet so it will adhere.
 You may omit the sea salt altogether, if desired.

-- It's ideal to store these clusters refrigerated.
-I highly recommend that you Bring them to room temperature to soften prior to serving.
+- Should you choose to store these clusters refrigerated, I highly recommend that you bring them to room temperature to soften prior to serving.